History of Lyon: Renaissance

-This concern with non-Christian countries outside Europe had another important effect on Lyon, which was to become the leading centre of missionary activities in the Catholic world.
-The earliest institution to be founded was the Propagation de la Foi (1822), to be followed by bodies such as the Pères Maristes (1836), the Pères des Missions africaines (1856), and the Soeurs de Notre Dame des Apôtres.
-In the present century Lyon has moved its industrial base from silk to other sectors, such as automobiles, textile chemicals, and pharmacy, from which it has continued to enjoy a considerable degree of prosperity.

 The French Revolution (1789)

 The French Revolution put an end to this quiet and prosperous period.
 In 1793, Lyon chose to support the Girondists against the "Convention" (the government that reigned from September 1792 to September 1795), in what became known as the revolt of Lyon against the National Convention and was considered too royalist.
 As a result, the city had to endure a 2-month siege.
 During the French Revolution, 2000 people were shot or decapitated in Lyon.
 The architectural work was suspended and numerous frontages were ruined, especially in the Place Bellecour neighborhood.

 As in all the then French Kingdom, the French Revolution in 1789 brought a brutal halt to expansion.
 But development was re-vitalized under the Napoleonic Empire.
 Lyon became an industrial city and pursued its urban development with a distinct preference for the Haussman style prevalent at the time.
 Though the Canut revolts – revolt of silk weavers – tarnished the era, Lyon enjoyed an undeniable power which it carried into the 20th century.